ulyngs/digital-habits-mail/README.md

 > **This is a snapshot of the latest release(s), not the development history.**
 >
 > The app is built in our private monorepo, as part of the project management
 > tools we use daily in our team.
-Every release is exported here whole, so one commit
+We export major releases here whole, so one commit
-> is one version rather than one change — which is why there are so few of
+> is one version rather than one change.
-> them, and why none of them is small.
 >
 > It is published so the code can be read and checked.
 Issues are welcome; see
 > the note on pull requests at the end.